 Travelling Foodie Tip: The only challenge we had was that rural roads are not the easy distinguished by Google Maps.
 If you do go on this trail, use both the map provided by the website, in addition to your GPS.

-Local No. 90 Bar + Kitchen
+Local No. 90 Bar + Kitchen (CLOSED)

 Located at the fork of Mill Street and Ontario Street, the restaurant is hard to miss if you are driving south into the town.

 When we asked her about the type of cuisine the restaurant serves, she tells us it is different every day!

 Therefore, the menu is determined by the food delivered to them from their sources, then Chef Jonny will work his magic to design the menu for the day.

 For example, 25 ducks were purchased, then Chef Jonny checks and see what other veggies he can become innovative with the duck.

 If you get the chance to see this duck dish on the menu, order it as it was delicious!

 There’s no menu posted on the website because the food changes every day or even throughout the day as items are sold out.

 You’ll definitely get to meet Dana as she goes around to talk to the customers.
 She was so easy and fun to talk to.

-As we had a heavy lunch earlier at Olympus, we didn’t have any beer along with our dinner but they are known for having an always changing bottle selection.
+As we had a heavy lunch earlier at Olympus Burger, we didn’t have any beer along with our dinner but they are known for having an always changing bottle selection.

-Built in 1930, it is one of the last operational atmospheric theatres in Canada.
-It can seat up to 380 guest inside its venue.
+Built in 1930, it is one of the last operational atmospheric theatres in Canada, seating up to 380 guest inside its venue.

-The Capitol mimics an English garden, complete with blue sky, clouds and a twinkling star ceiling.
+The Capitol Theatre mimics an English garden, complete with blue sky, clouds and a twinkling star ceiling.

 We were delighted to be invited to watch Disney’s The Little Mermaid (on stage between August 14 to September 9, 2018) in this beautiful venue.

 Haute Goat Farm – Bed & Breakfast

-We made a visit here the last time and participated in their goat shmurgle.
+We made a visit here the last time and participated in their goat shmurgle during the winter.

-Aside from interacting with our lovely hosts, the benefit of staying here is the other members of the household – dogs, goats, chickens, horses and alpacas.
+Aside from interacting with our lovely hosts, the benefit of staying here is the other members of the household including dogs, goats, chickens, horses and alpacas.